Hormone doctors serving Chesapeake and Virginia Beach since 2007.

-A Synergy Note: The hormone doctors at Synergy have studied extensively with Dr. Neal Rouzier of the Beverly Hills Center for Anti-Aging Medicine, and The Preventive Medicine Clinics in Palm Springs, Calif.
+A Synergy Note: Our hormone doctors in Chesapeake have studied extensively with Dr. Neal Rouzier of the Beverly Hills Center for Anti-Aging Medicine, and The Preventive Medicine Clinics in Palm Springs, Calif.
 Since 1997, Dr. Rouzier has been a leading expert and authority on bioidentical hormone replacement therapy and anti-aging medicine.
 Drs.
 Long and Ryder continue their close relationship with Dr. Rouzier to stay informed on current research and advances in preventive and lifestyle medicine.
 Following is an important article from Dr. Rouzier’s blog, which you may find helpful.

 Transdermal vs. Oral Estrogen: Which is More Effective?